 Susanne Gaspar: Prepare your packing list a few weeks in advance – you can find many examples online.
 Write down everything you want to pack and check if it’s there (does your bikini still fit?
 Do the kids have sun hats/sun protection wear? etc.).
 Then you still have time to buy any missing items.
-About a week before you leave, you can already pack any items you don’t need at home anymore, assess what still needs to be laundered and then add the missing items.
+About a week before you leave, you can already pack any items you don’t need at home anymore.
+Assess what still needs to be laundered and then add the missing items.
 Check them off your packing list to keep an overview – and peace of mind.

 MCK: Ensure that items that need to be washed make it through a cycle.
 When you begin to pack go through your morning/evening routine.
 You should touch upon all the items you need from beauty products, toothbrushes, socks and shoes to sleepwear.

-3. Let’s settle this once and for all: Which items go into the hand luggage and which items go into the hold luggage?
+3. Let’s settle this once and for all.
+Which items go into the hand luggage and which items go into the hold luggage?

-MCK: Roll the smaller items like shirts, fold jeans and jackets in half and lay on top as these tend to be bulky.
+MCK: Roll the smaller items like shirts.
+Fold jeans and jackets in half and lay on top as these tend to be bulky.

 SG: I am a folder.
-As I fold and store my clothes according to the Marie Kondo method at home, I simply take my clothes out of their drawers and put them in the suitcase.
+Because I fold and store my clothes according to the Marie Kondo method at home, I simply take my clothes out of their drawers and put them in the suitcase.
 I can see what I have at a glance!
 If I travel with a backpack (as we will this summer), I roll.

-5. SUMMER QUESTION: How do I pack my wide brimmed sunhat without it getting squashed?
+5. SUMMER QUESTION: How do I pack my wide brimmed sunhat for holiday without it getting squashed?
 I don’t want to wear it on the plane because they will make me book an extra seat for it.

 MCK: Place it upside-down in your suitcase, pack your clothing in and around the hat.
 This will help it retain it’s shape and keep it from shifting while luggage is being handled.